amidaware/trmm-docs/docs/faq.md

 ## License FAQ

-Question 1: Is okay if we as an MSP, use the RMM to monitor our customers, but charge them for this service?
+Question 1: Is okay if we, as an MSP, use the RMM to monitor our customers, but charge them for this service?

-Answer 1: Yes please use it and charge your customers for it.
+Answer 1: Yes, please use it and charge your customers for it.

 ## Can I password protect the uninstalling of the TRMM agent?

-From the client/agent side: Installing and uninstalling software is part of system administration.
-Administrators can install/uninstall.
+From the client / agent side: Installing and uninstalling software is part of system administration.
+Administrators can install / uninstall.
 Users cannot.
 Configure your system appropriately.

 From the TRMM Admin panel: Use `Permissions Manager` to restrict your techs permissions.